elehcimd/pynb/README.md

-# Jupyter notebooks as plain Python with embedded Markdown
+# Notebooks as Python with embedded Markdown

 `pynb` lets you manage Jupyter notebooks as plain Python code with embedded Markdown text.